Lofoten: Oceanography

+The interactions between the Norwegian Atlantic Current and the fresher Norwegian Coastal Current are particularly active in the Lofoten Basin, where the high eddy activity enhances the mixing and tracer exchanges between the two currents.
+Now the Lofoten Vortex itself is a semi-permanent feature that is distinguishable by its unusual location, longevity, and deep vertical structure, especially with the Atlantic Water penetrating down to approximately 1,000 m in depth within the eddy core.
+Observations seen from Seagliders over three years (2012-2015) have revealed a detailed evolution, showing that the vortex maintains a weakly stratified core and plays a significant role in the dissipation of kinetic energy in the basin.

 Wildlife

 The sea is rich with life, and the world's largest deep water coral reef, called the Røst Reef, is located west of Røst.
 Approximately 70% of all fish caught in the Norwegian and Barents seas use its islands' waters as a breeding ground.
 Otters are common, and there are elk on the largest islands.
 There are some woodlands with downy birch and rowan.
 There are no native conifer forests in Lofoten, but some small areas with private spruce plantations.
-Hedlundia hybrida and Malus sylvestris occur in Lofoten, but not further north.
+Hedlundia hybrida and Malus sylvestris occurs in Lofoten, but not further north.

 Birds

 Some 27,000 ha of marine waters along the north-western coasts and fjords of the Lofoten Islands have been designated an Important Bird Area (IBA) by BirdLife International (BLI) because it supports overwintering populations of common eiders and yellow-billed loons.
 The IBA contains or overlaps with the Seløya, Morfjorden, Laukvikøyene, Eggum and Borgværet nature reserves, as well as the Laukvikøyene Ramsar site.
 Lofoten has a high density of sea eagles and cormorants, and millions of other sea birds, among them the colourful puffin.
-It has mainland Europe's largest seabird colony.
+It has the largest seabird colony in mainland Europe.
 The birds once mistaken for the extinct great auk turned out to be some of the nine king penguins released around Norway's Lofoten Islands in August 1936, there until at least 1944.